JuliaLang/www.julialang.org/blog/2020/08/2020-julia-user-and-developer-survey.md

 This year, 2,565 Julia users and developers participated in the second annual Julia User and Developer Survey - up from 1,844 participants last year.
 This year, the survey was administered in 4 languages: English, Spanish, Chinese and German.

 The survey was presented during JuliaCon, and highlights are included below.
+The [slides](/assets/2020-julia-user-developer-survey.pdf) are available for download.

 ## Who Are Julia Users and Developers?